Books to progressively develop kanji reading skills

 Do you want to read a book that isn't full furigana, but doesn't expect adult-level kanji reading abilities?
 Some children's and young adult books show kanji up to a certain grade and put furigana just on the upper grades of kanji shown (meaning you have to practice reading the lower graded kanji without help).

-This affects the break points I see in editing of furigana based on school level:
+Common breakpoints in editing of furigana based on school level:

 • Elementary kanji: breakpoints at 小1-2, 小3-4, and 小5-6 are often clearly identifiable.
 That includes the first 1026 of the Joyo kanji.
 These levels are helpful for us learners for early reading!